 Any other decorations that take your fancy - there are many in the supermarket these days

 Start by preparing the template for you house.
-You can either download this document which contains a printable pattern, or make one up yourself using an old cornflakes box.
+You can either download a pattern online, or make one up yourself using an old cornflakes box.
 For the roof, cut a rectangle 21x10cm.
 For the front and back of the house, cut a rectangle 19x10cm.
 For the sides of the house, draw a rectangle 12 wide by 10cm high.
 To the top of this shape, add a gable which measures 6cm from the roof line to the central point.
 Cut out a 5x3cm rectangle for the door, a 3x3cm square for the front windows, and a 4x3cm rectangle for the side and back windows.

 Now make your royal icing.
 Mix together the egg whites and pure icing sugar using a hand held beater.
 You want to end up with a good stiff cement-like consistency, but not so thick that it is hard to get through a piping bag.
 If you don't get it quite right, it's fine, you can add more icing sugar to thicken, or lemon juice to thin it out, at any time.
 Store it in an airtight container, covered in the fridge, for up to a week.